 What is the surface charge density of the Earth in…

 elementary charges per square meter [e/m2].

 A charge of −1.0 μC is located on the y-axis 1.0 m from the origin at the coordinates (0,1) while a second charge of +1.0 μC is located on the x-axis 1.0 m from the origin at the coordinates (1,0).
 Determine the…

 …of the electric field at the origin.

 The drawing on the right shows two charged objects, one located at the origin indicated by a solid circle and a second located first at point A and then at point B (indicated by open circles).
 Points on the grid are separated by one meter.
 Thus point A is 3 m right and 4 m down relative to the origin and point B is 8 m right and 6 m up relative to the origin.
 The magnitude of the electrostatic force on the second charge is 20 N when it is located at point A. Determine the magnitude of the electrostatic force when the second charge is moved to point B.

-The more common unit for the electric field is the volt per meter [V/m].
 An old fashioned television picture tube (also known as a cathode ray tube or CRT) is about a half meter long and has a potential difference of about 10,000 V between the front and the back.
 Determine the following quantities inside a typical CRT TV.

 the electric field strength